onnasuzy/First-Website/README.md

 # First-Website
-This is an I4G*Zuri Training Assignment after introduction to html and CSS.
+This is an I4G*Zuri Training task which was given after lessons on introduction to HTML and CSS.
-A website with 5 webpages.
+It is a website that consists 5 webpages.